 EPA signed a Record of Decision (ROD) in September 1993 to select a final cleanup remedy for the site.
-Because the landfill was unlined and the existing soil cover was poor, and due to groundwater contamination off site, the selected remedy consisted of the installation of a composite barrier cap with a vegetative layer over 58 acres of the site; installing an active vapor phase carbon system to treat off-gases from the landfill; providing for a contingent remedy to install a ground flare system, if landfill gas characterization studies indicated that VOC emissions exceeded standards; cleaning up any affected wetland areas; monitoring groundwater quality over time; installing a site fence to restrict access; and implementing site-wide institutional controls (ICs).
+Because the landfill was unlined, the existing soil cover was poor, and contaminated groundwater had moved off site, the selected remedy consisted of the installation of a composite barrier cap with a vegetative layer over 58 acres of the site; installing an active vapor phase carbon system to treat off-gases from the landfill; providing for a contingent remedy to install a ground flare system if landfill gas characterization studies indicated that VOC emissions exceeded standards; cleaning up any affected wetland areas; monitoring groundwater quality over time; installing a site fence to restrict access; and implementing site-wide institutional controls (ICs).
 The ICs were to include deed, groundwater-use, and land-use restrictions.
 This combination of remedial action components was designed to restrict use of contaminated groundwater in the site vicinity and to prevent contact with the contents of the landfill.

 EPA conducted supplemental investigations at the site in 1995-2000 and detected several contaminants of concern such as VOCs and heavy metals in a few residential wells located to the east and southeast of the site.
-This lead EPA to issue a ROD Amendment for the Himco site in September 2004, which called for the final remedy to consist of the following components:
+This led EPA to issue a ROD Amendment for the Himco site in September 2004 that called for the final remedy to consist of the following components: